MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/dataverse-search.md

 ## Step 3: Create or verify the Portal Search view

 > [!Note]
 > The following steps require the [Northwind Traders solution](../../canvas-apps/northwind-install.md) to be installed.
-If you want to use another table, use the appropriate solution or use the Default solution.
+If you want to use another table, use the appropriate solution or use the **Default solution**.

 1. Go to [Power Apps](https://make.powerapps.com), and select **Solutions** from the left navigation pane.